-*This ORIGINAL DRAWING is available for purchase.
+*This ORIGINAL PAINTING is available for purchase.
 All art purchased on this website includes FREE SHIPPING in the U.S.

 The curiosity of a young horse is often amusing.
 I’ve watched many times as a foal got a little too adventurous and ended up scaring himself.
 With a buck and a squeal he’d run back to the safety of mama.
 Colts are always playing pretend games of “who’s the boss”, “pester Mama” and “who can run fastest”.
 I guess that’s how they learn to be horses.

 Curious depicts a young foal venturing away from his mama to see what’s out there.
-Ears pricked forward, he bravely investigates whatever has raised his curiosity…until Mama notices he’s missing and calls him back to her side.
+Ears pricked forward, he bravely sets out to investigate whatever has raised his curiosity…until Mama notices he’s missing and with a whinny, calls him back to her side.

-When I was growing up I helped my dad raise several foals, and a few years ago I had the opportunity to assist in the birth and imprinting of my own mare’s baby.
-That was an experience I’ll never forget.
+When I was growing up I helped my dad raise several foals, and a few years ago I had the rewarding opportunity of assisting in the birth and imprinting of my own mare’s baby.
+It was an experience I’ll never forget.

 Gale was a seasoned old cowboy who lived near us when my mare was due to give birth.
 I went to his place many times over the years to watch him assist his mares deliver their foals.
 He had a unique method of imprinting the babies within the first half hour of birth.
 So when he offered to come and be a nurse with my mare I jumped at the chance.